 In March 2012, OSHA extensively amended the regulations contained in Title 29, C.F.R., section 1910.1200.
 Title 29, C.F.R 1910.1200(d)(3)(ii), which had specifically referred to the American Conference of Governmental Industrial Hygienists Threshold Limit Values for occupational exposures to chemical hazards, was deleted in the 2012 version of the regulation.
 OEHHA has determined that these changes have eliminated the Threshold Limit Values as a definitive source for identifying chemicals that are known to cause reproductive toxicity.
-Therefore, OEHHA is no longer proposing chemical listings based on the Threshold Limit Values, or CFR part 1910, subpart Z10 which have been the basis to date for the listing of reproductive toxicants under the Labor Code mechanism.
-Further, these changes to the OSHA regulations have resulted in elimination of the express provisions identifying the National Toxicology Program's Report on Carcinogens and the IARC monographs as mandatory bases for classifying chemicals as carcinogens under the HSC11.

-However, the proposed regulation includes the phrase "or reproductive toxicity" in subsection (a)(2) to track the express language in the Health and Safety Code section 25249.8(a) so that chemicals could be listed as reproductive toxicants in the future if they are otherwise identified as "within the scope" of the Hazard Communication Standard (HSC).
+Therefore, OEHHA is no longer proposing chemical listings based on the Threshold Limit Values, which have been the basis to date for the listing of reproductive toxicants under the Labor code mechanism.
+However, the proposed regulation includes the phrase "or reproductive toxicity" in subsection (a)(2) to track the express language in the Health and Safety Code section 25249.8(a) so that chemicals could be listed as reproductive toxicants in the future if they are otherwise identified as "within the scope" of the Hazard Communication Standard.